 Located in Building 2 on the 2nd Floor, the Coatesville VA Medical Center's Women's Health Program targets the unique needs of our female Veterans.
 We offer comprehensive primary care in a relaxing, private setting that maximizes a sense of well-being.
 Maternity care is also a covered benefit for eligible women Veterans.

 To make an appointment, call 610-384-7711, ext.
 3371 Monday thru Friday between 8:00am and 4:00pm.

 In addition to primary care and office-based gynecology services, Coatesville VA Medical Center also offers inpatient and residential treatment to eligible female Veterans.
 These programs include the POWER Program and the Mary E. Walker House.

 The POWER Program

-Our 17-bed residence provides a safe, all-female staffed, and substance-free environment for female Veterans to participate in their recovery and/or therapy and begin the journey to long-term sobriety and strong mental health.
-We are committed to the long-term success of our female Veterans.
+Our 18-bed residence provides a safe and substance-free environment for female Veterans to participate in their recovery and/or therapy and begin the journey to long-term sobriety and strong mental health.
+We are committed to the Veteran's long-term success.